-Once you understand all of this, Open up the Google Analytics and select customization -> Custom Reports and create your Google Analytics custom report.
+Once you understand all of this, Open up Google Analytics and select customization -> Custom Reports, and create your Google Analytics custom report.
 To export, click on the export button and get it saved on your computer.

 Top 5 Google Analytics Custom Report

-Let’s have a look at the top 5 custom reports that you can create to analyze your data.
+Let’s look at the top 5 custom reports that you can create to analyze your data.

 1. Site Speed Metrics by Browser

 A slow website is a killer to conversion rate.
-An average website visitor spends only 6 seconds on a website so if your website doesn’t open in that 6 seconds so the visitor is likely to go to another website.
-Report provides you a brief overview of the page speeds by browser and the bounce rate so you can pay close attention to which page takes too much time to load.
-This information is very helpful if you analyze it properly and work on it.
+An average website visitor spends only 6 seconds on a website, so if your website doesn’t open in that 6 seconds, the visitor is likely to go to another website.
+The report provides you a brief overview of the page speeds by a browser and the bounce rate so you can pay close attention to which page takes too much time to load.
+This information is beneficial if you analyze it properly and work on it.

 2. Acquisition Custom Report

-This is a very important report as it analyzes a lot of information.
+This is a significant report as it analyzes a lot of information.
 For example, you are generating most of the traffic from google.
-However, the conversion rate from Facebook is much higher so you need to spend more money on Facebook and revise your marketing strategy.
+However, the conversion rate from Facebook is much higher, so you need to spend more money on Facebook and revise your marketing strategy.

 3. Time and Hour of the Week

-Sometimes it gets confusing what is the best time to upload a social media post or announce sale?
+Sometimes it gets confusing; what is the best time to upload a social media post or announce a sale?
 Google Analytics custom report very provides you its solution.
-It tells you at what time most of your customers are online and at what time you have most of your audience coming up.
+It tells you at what time most of your customers are online and when you have most of your audience coming up.
 This becomes very easy if you have the data report in your hand to answer your queries.

 4. Daily Ecommerce Report

-Every business has its reporting method and that not necessarily should match with Google Analytics default reporting option.
+Every business has its reporting method, and that should not necessarily match with the Google Analytics default reporting option.
 You can create you customize a report that you want to see daily and pass it to your teammates and boss.
 You can automatically get the report in your email and analyze the options which you want to analyze.